Blyzz616/LHL-TaNL-Logs/README.md

 Setting up the servers to send their logs to the Log server required different configuration as one server is Microsoft IIS and the other is Apache.

-### Settging up the log forwarding on Windows Server 2022 for ISS
+### Setting up the log forwarding on Windows Server 2022 for ISS

 A script was created in PowerShell.
 This is linked [here](send_iis_logs.ps1).
 Once the script was saved, We need to ensure that it is contantly run in the background each time the server starts.
 To do this we Create a new Task in Windows Task Scheduler with the following properties:
 - Description: Send IIS logs to log server